Mikopet/homeworks/bvtech/README.md

 I decided to go with `thoughtbot/administrate`.
 There is no point in creating a CRUD logic again from scratch.
 Instead of dealing with that I can focus to proper backend business logic.
 Maybe some devops thingy.

+### *) CI/CD ~ 1-2 hours

+Just a bonus task.
+CI configuration for autotesting and CD for autodeploying the app to Heroku: https://bvtech-demo.herokuapp.com/